skrysmanski/blogtext/readme.txt

 = 0.9.3 =
 * "cat:" is now allowed as alternative to the "category:" Interlink prefix
+* Now runs with Wordpress 3.3
+* Fixed anchors to headings not working in multi post view and RSS feed (ticket #1)

 = 0.9.2.1 =
 * Fixed line highlighting, if the code snippet doesn't start off line one.